Any Time, Anywhere Audio

 Any time/anywhere audio puts a huge burden on cell phone designers to get everything they can out of the little speakers on handsets and tablets, which simply are not known for great sound.
 Little speakers are limited, but audio expectations are limitless.
-That boils down to making higher output (louder) speaker amplifiers, adding DSP sound processing (aka: audio post-processing), eliminating pops and clicks, and doing other audio tricks.
-A lot of engineering is necessary to make those things happen, and being mobile they must happen with extremely low power consumption and without creating unwanted secondary effects like EMI.
+So, component and mobile platform makers are responding by making higher output (louder) speaker amplifiers, adding DSP sound processing (aka: audio post-processing), eliminating pops and clicks, and doing other audio tricks.

 Audio engineering is a work of art because sound is such a subjective and personal experience and audio engineering is replete with trade-offs and judgment calls.
 Below are several examples of the techniques that audio engineers employ to bring better sound to mobile platforms.
 Each can be a dissertation in and of itself, so they are briefly introduced to call to mind some of the important issues, trends, and solutions.

 The chart below makes a direct comparison of the dynamic ranges of audio different equipment from CD to professional audio.
-The driving force for cell phone and tablet audio performance is to approach or beat the dynamic range of MP3 players (around 100db), and that is what is happening now in the market.
+The driving force for cell phone and tablet audio performance is to approach or beat the dynamic range of MP3 players (around 100db), and that is what is happening now in the cell phone and tablet markets.

 Support for several mics on mobile platforms is becoming necessary since multiple mics are required for DSP echo cancellation and other sophisticated audio and voice processing.
 Differential mic inputs are being used to lower susceptibility to noise, RF, and crosstalk.
 In mobile audio systems, mics, audio codecs, and DSP processors work together to enable advanced features.
 DSP is where the battle ground in smart phone audio increasingly is being centered.
 DSP echo cancellation, 3D spatialization, and other audio features use multiple mics to provide inputs for processing.
 A simple example of why at least two mics are needed is the act of separating voice signals from background noise.
 One mic listens to the voice plus background noise and the other the background noise only.
 The DSP/codec system then receives those signals to subtract out the noise to provide a clearer voice signal.

-The use of digital mics in lieu of analog mics is increasingly popular and being driven by mobile OEMs since digital traces are more immune to injection of noise from noisy cell phone processors and radio ICs such as the baseband modems, Bluetooth, GPS, and WiFi ICs.
-Due to such noise injection immunity, digital mics allow for more flexibility in the placement of microphones thus increasing the options for more interesting industrial design, which is clearly growing in importance for mobile end products.
-Also, there is a trend towards MEMS mics, which are joining ECM mics in the mobile market.
-The chart below shows the increasing use of digital mics, both ECM and MEMS.
+The use of digital mics (both ECM and MEMS) in lieu of analog mics is increasingly popular and being driven by mobile OEMs since digital traces are more immune to injection of noise from noisy cell phone processors and radio ICs such as the baseband modems.

 3. POP AND CLICK REDUCTION